 WERTHEIMER: Now, obviously, President Obama is concerned about public reaction to his decisions on Libya, so the secretaries of State and Defense go out to prepare the way and make smooth the path.
 What was their message?

-Secretary HILLARY CLINTON (Department of State): I think we prevented a great humanitarian disaster - which is always hard to point to something that didn't happen, but I believe we did.
+HILLARY CLINTON: I think we prevented a great humanitarian disaster - which is always hard to point to something that didn't happen, but I believe we did.

 ROBERTS: The question, of course, is what happens next, and how long the U.S. will be engaged in Libya.
 And the Cabinet secretaries were pretty clear that they really don't know the answer to those questions.
 And Secretary Gates said over - said a couple of times that Libya was really not a vital interest to the United States.